Of course, not literally. Instead, find leaves on the ground and try to figure out which tree they came from.

 Winter Botany by William Trelease.
 A cool book on a cool topic!

-A Field Guide to Western Trees (Peterson Field Guides: 44) by George A. Petrides, Olivia Petrides (Illustrator), Roger Tory Peterson (Series Editor)
+Eastern Trees (Peterson Field Guides) by George A. Petrides, Roger Tory Peterson (Illustrator, Series Editor)